Top Tips for Cleaning Teeth While Wearing Braces

 Brush twice a day with a manual toothbrush.
 I find the smaller the head the better so you can reach the back areas more easily.
 The braces already take up quite a large amount of space, limiting it even further.
 A kiddies toothbrush is perfect.
 Brush where the gums join the tooth, the angle down towards the brackets at 45 degrees, brush directly onto the brackets at 90 degrees, and lastly up towards (or down depending on which arch) the brackets.
 So, all in all four brush placements on the outside alone.
 Don’t forget to brush the biting surfaces and the inside of the teeth next to the tongue!
 I also find the electric toothbrushes’ heads get messed up very quickly with the braces so manual brushes are just easier!

-Don’t avoid your Orthodontist.
+Don’t avoid your Orthodontic care practitioner.
 See them as prescribed – monthly or 6 weekly or when there is a problem.
 Always remember to still visit your regular dentist for check ups once a year even during braces.
-Your oral hygienist may clean and your orthodontist may check on the movement of your teeth but neither are doing a dedicated check up for cavities.
+Your oral hygienist may clean and your orthodontic care practitioner may check on the movement of your teeth but neither are doing a dedicated check up for cavities.